spindlebink/hollicode/docs/BYTECODE.md

 Each operation is simple to execute, but, given a sufficiently knowledgeable compiler, any complex program can be reduced to them.
 The interpreter's job, then, is to take those operations, execute them correctly, and thereby produce the behavior we're looking for.

 The Hollicode compiler generates bytecode like this.
-It can output multiple formats--plain text or JSON right now; MessagePack may be forthcoming, I just don't have a need for it at the moment--but each format is only a different way of expressing this sequence of operations.
+It can output multiple formats--see `BYTECODE_SCHEMA.md` for a rundown---but each format is only a different way of expressing this sequence of operations.

 To use Hollicode's compiled output in your game, you'll need an interpreter for its bytecode.
 Implementing a  interpreter is one of the more straightforward parts of writing a programming language.
 Here'll be your steps for a Hollicode interpreter: